 “Hearing serves to sanction the present and predict it.”

-Domesticated and normalized, today the possibility of discerning through the ear has been taken away from us.
+Tamed and normalized, today the possibility of discerning through the ear has been taken away from us.
 These are times of sound pollution that take us away from questions about our future.

 It remains for us, then, to learn to listen again.